luisivan/fetch-meta-tags/README.md

 `fetch-meta-tags` solves those problems by:

-- Having just two dependencies: `node-fetch` and `node-html-parser`.
-They are both very lightweight libraries and also very fast
+- Having just one dependency: `node-html-parser`.
+Very lightweight library and also very fast
 - Streaming websites and stopping the HTTP request once `</head>` is received.
 No need to fetch the whole HTML of the website

 ## Installation